 Ireland can be a truly magical place for children to learn more about and there’s no better time to start this discovery than in the months and weeks leading up to the widely celebrated St. Patrick’s Day.
 There are loads of Irish facts for kids to discover about this wonderful location.

-This little island, which is located just off to the west from Great Britain, is well known for its castles, knights, leprechauns, pots of gold and also the famous Irish jig which is fun to watch.
-The history and culture of the Irish people is rich, and they often like to stay true to their traditions, passing them on to the newer generations.
+This little island, which is located just off to the west of Great Britain, is well known for its castles, knights, leprechauns, pots of gold and also the famous Irish jig which is fun to watch.
+The history and culture of the Irish people are rich, and they often like to stay true to their traditions, passing them on to the newer generations.

 Ireland has a history that has been around for many thousands of years.
 Enjoy all these wonderful snippets of information that children, and even adults too, can discover about this tiny place that has captured the hearts of so many people.

 Ireland is called the Emerald Isle really because of its lush greenery.
 This island is so beautiful and green with lots of rolling hills, trees and green grass.
 Green is a color that is really in abundance across this European island that sits just off the west coast of Great Britain.
 The climate and also the fair amount of rain that falls in this location help to keep the grass growing nice and tall.

 This island is also well known for its tall, rocky cliffs which reach high above the ocean waters.
 Because of its green and splendid nature, Ireland is often compared with the dazzling green jewel called the Emerald.
 It is a real gem of a place surrounded by the waters of the Atlantic Ocean and also the Irish Sea.

 This is a county that is quite literally divided.
 There is Northern Ireland, which is under the rule of the United Kingdom.
 There is also the Republic of Ireland, which has its own governing nation that won independence from the British back in 1922.
 These divisions mean that the people who live in this country have not always got along particularly well with each other.
 However, this is thankfully improving over time.